A possible solution to the which-way problem of quantum interference: Implications for our fundamental understanding of uncertainties

-It needs to be emphasized that the appearance of a vertical polarization component in the interference pattern originates from the local rotations by $+\theta$ and by $-\theta$ in the slits.
-Although the direction of the rotation cannot be identified, the precise magnitude of the rotation can be established.
-The evidence clearly shows that this magnitude is inconsistent with the assumption of individual particles passing through only one slit.
-Instead, each particle must sense a specific fraction of each of the rotations in the slits.
+It is generally assumed that the uncertainty principle prevents us from obtaining any meaningful which-path information during an interference experiment.
+However, our results indicate that it is possible to identify the conditional uncertainties of a physical property without any direct measurement of the path taken by the particle.
+As shown in \cite{Hof21}, the fluctuations of the path observable given by the operator $|1><1|-|2><2|$ can be observed in the randomization of the polarization direction caused by the quantum controlled polarization rotations.
+Although it is tempting to misinterpret this operation as a random mix of rotations by $+\theta$ in path 1 and by $-\theta$ in path 2, the results show that the quantitative measure of the path presence described by the operator $|1><1|-|2><2|$ fluctuates in a manner that is not consistent with this classical interpretation.
+The evidence clearly shows that we need to abandon the idea that each particle must be located in one of the slits.
+Instead, the quantitative evaluation of the changes to the polarization conclusively demonstrates that each particle experiences a specific fraction of the spin rotations in the two slits.
 In particular, a rotation of $\delta \phi>\theta$ indicates a negative presence of the particle in one path and a corresponding presence larger than one in the other.
 Obviously this result is fundamentally different from any direct detection of the particle in one of the slits.
 It is therefore important to remember that it is impossible to identify a small rotation angle by directly measuring the output polarization.
 There is no practical contradiction between the precise assignment of rotation angles of $+\theta$ and $-\theta$ in a which-way measurement and the assignment of fluctuations $\epsilon^2(p)$ larger and smaller than one to the different particle position $p$ in the interference pattern.
 Both assignments are consistent with the polarization statistics of the photons after the rotations have been applied.
 The information about the path taken by the photon conveyed by the path uncertainty $\epsilon^2(p)$ is provided exclusively by the measurement outcome $p$ of the interference measurement.
 The effects of local polarization rotations merely confirm that there is a correlation between the presence of each particle in the paths and the measurement outcome $p$ of an interference measurement.
-Within the framework of the theory, this peculiar dependence of path presence on the outcomes $p$ is possible because the quantum interferences between the two local polarization rotations result in a total change of the polarization that is fundamentally different from the two local rotations \cite{Yok16,Hollis}.
-As explained above, this total change of the polarization cannot be explained in terms of a statistical distribution of the local rotation angles.
+Within the framework of the theory, this peculiar dependence of path presence on the outcomes $p$ is possible because the entanglement between polarization and paths in Eq.(\ref{eq:state}) expresses a non-trivial correlation between the outcomes of the interference measurements and the polarization of the photons.
+Since free space propagation does not change the polarization, the polarization selected by the detection at position $p$ on the screen must originate from the local polarization rotations at the slits.
+Effectively, the entangled state expresses the conditional polarization rotation obtained at $p$ as a superposition of the two polarization rotations applied at the slits.
+It has been pointed out in previous works that such interferences between two different unitary operations can result in a transformation that seems to be qualitatively different from the two operations that interfered with each other \cite{Yok16,Hollis}.
+In the present interference experiment, the total change of polarization observed at each point in the interference pattern cannot be explained in terms of a statistical distribution of the local rotation angles.
 Instead, the effects of the local rotations are conditioned by the quantum interference in the final measurement, even though the local rotations are applied before the particles are detected in the interference pattern.